How to Use Time Machine on macOS Sequoia?

 3. Excluding Files from Backup

-If you don’t want to back up certain large files or folders (for example, downloaded movies or cache files), you can exclude them from Time Machine:
+If you don’t want to back up certain large files or folders, you can exclude them from Time Machine:

 Restoring Files Using Time Machine

-One of the most valuable features of Time Machine is its ability to restore not just individual files but also entire system configurations.
+One of the most valuable features of Time Machine is to restore individual files or entire system configurations.
 Here's how you can restore files or your system using Time Machine on macOS Sequoia.

 1. Restoring Individual Files

-If you've accidentally deleted or modified a file, you can easily restore it from a previous Time Machine backup.
+If you've deleted or modified a file by mistake, you can easily restore it from a Time Machine backup.

 Step 1.
 Choose Enter Time Machine by clicking the Time Machine symbol in the navigation bar.